Hannah Murray

-Tegan Lauren-Hannah Murray (born 1 July 1989) is an English actress.
+Tegan Lauren-Hannah Murray (born 1 July 1989) is a retired English actress.
 She played Cassie in Skins (2007–2008, 2013) and Gilly in the HBO fantasy series Game of Thrones (2012–2019), for which she has been nominated along with her castmates for three Screen Actors Guild Awards.
-Her film roles include the 2014 musical romance film Stuart Murdoch's God Help The Girl which won her a Special Jury Prize at the Sundance Film Festival, and 2015 drama film Jeppe Rønde's Bridgend for which she won the Tribeca Film Festival for Best Actress Award.
+Her film roles include the 2014 musical romance film Stuart Murdoch's God Help The Girl which won her a Special Jury Prize at the Sundance Film Festival, and 2015 drama film Jeppe Rønde's Bridgend for which she won the Tribeca Film Festival Best Actress Award.

 Between her screen roles she appeared on stage in Polly Stenham's play That Face in West End (2008) and in the off West End play Martine (2014).

 Early life

 Murray was born on 1 July 1989 in Bristol.
 Her parents work at the University of Bristol, her father as a professor and her mother as a research technician.
 She earned an English degree at Queens' College, Cambridge.
 She attended North Bristol Post 16 Centre, and was a member of the Bristol Old Vic Young Company.